Network Accounting Methods

 All of our annual accounts are available on request.
 You can also find financial reporting for each year in our annual reports.

-Solidaridad Netherlands, the largest regional expertise centre of the Solidaridad Network, is entitled to use the quality mark of the Central Bureau on Fundraising (CBF) and complies with its requirements.
+Solidaridad Europe, the largest regional expertise centre of the Solidaridad Network, is entitled to use the quality mark of the Central Bureau on Fundraising (CBF) and complies with its requirements.
 The CBF monitors all philanthropic bodies in the Netherlands and evaluates their management and policy in order to increase the transparency of the charity sector.

 The Dutch Association of Fundraising Organizations (VFI) is the umbrella organization for philanthropic organizations that raise funds across the Netherlands.
 Its goal is to increase public confidence in fundraising institutions.
-The Solidaridad Network Foundation and Solidaridad Netherlands uphold the principles of the VFI in relation to respect, reliability, openness and quality.
+The Solidaridad Network Foundation and Solidaridad Europe uphold the principles of the VFI in relation to respect, reliability, openness and quality.
 These standards are promoted throughout the network.
 In accordance with policy of the Solidaridad Network Foundation, other RECs also respect the principles of the VFI.

-Solidaridad Network Foundation and Solidaridad Netherlands oblige the Dutch Wijffels Code and the VFI’s Guidelines for the Remuneraion of Directors in Philanthropic Organisations (Adviesregeling Beloning Directeuren van Goede Doelen).
+Solidaridad Network Foundation and Solidaridad Europe oblige the Dutch Wijffels Code and the VFI’s Guidelines for the Remuneraion of Directors in Philanthropic Organisations (Adviesregeling Beloning Directeuren van Goede Doelen).
 The latter proposes a framework for annual incomes of management positions in philanthropic organizations.
 All managing directors throughout Solidaridad and the executive director are remunerated according to the Basic Score for Management Positions (BSD) that the framework provides.
 The total salary costs, including social charges and pension costs, for the Executive Director of Solidaridad in 2014 were €140,973 (2013 €135,818).

 In accordance with Solidaridad’s statutes, neither the members of the International Supervisory Board nor the Continental Supervisory Boards of Solidaridad receive remuneration of any kind.